The-Binary-Brigade/Binary-Brigade/src/content/blog/Executive Order 0010.md

 It is hereby decreed that these individuals shall ascend to their respective roles, effective immediately.
 Directives of the Order

-    Appointment of Steven Glennie as Logic Architect
+    Appointment of Stephen Glennie as Logic Architect

-        Steven Glennie is hereby granted the title, authority, and responsibilities of the Logic Architect, a key member of the Grand Binary Council.
+        Stephen Glennie is hereby granted the title, authority, and responsibilities of the Logic Architect, a key member of the Grand Binary Council.

         Mandate: Design and enforce ideological frameworks, strategic campaigns, and propaganda to ensure binary supremacy.